junaidsyed-1/JS/week-1-DOM/ReadMe.md

     - Syntax: addEventListener("input", function(e)).

   - What is click event?
-    Click event fires as soon as there is a activity which invloves any click on the screen:
+  - Click event fires as soon as there is a activity which invloves any click on the screen:
     - It could be a pointing-device button is pressed and released while the pointer is located inside the element which has the event.
     - Any User interaction that is equivalent to a click, such as pressing the space key or Enter Key.

+## Day 3

+- What is createElemet?
+  - createElemet is a document method which creates a HTML element.
+  Syntax => createElemet(localName)

+- What is appendChild?
+  - appendChild is a method of Node interface which adds a node to the end of the list of children of a specified parent node.
+  Syntax => appendChild(aChild)

+- What is removeChild?
+  - removeChild is a method of Node interface which removes a node from the DOM and returns the removed node.
+  Syntax => removeChild(child)

+- BONUS: Difference between Node and Document:
+  - Node: Node is the base class interface for many DOM API objects.
+Every kind of DOM node (like elements, text, comments, etc.) is represented by an interface based on Node.
+  - Document: Document is a specific type of Node that represents the entire HTML or XML document.
+It is the root node from which all other nodes (elements, text, etc.) descend.

 ## Note: I have started JS again just to re-learn, We will utilize 1 hour daily, and each week we will learn new topics.